-- 'Youth involved sexual imagery' best describes the practice because: - 'youth involved' includes children sharing images that they, or another child, have created of themselves - 'imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the policy) - A judgement of whether something is 'decent' is both a value judgement and dependent on context. - The term 'sexual' is clearer than 'indecent', although the DSL will nevertheless always need to use professional judgement when determining whether a photo is 'sexual'.
+'Youth involved sexual imagery' best describes the practice because:

+- 'youth involved' includes children sharing images that they, or another child, have created of themselves - 'imagery' covers both still photos and moving videos (and this is what is meant by reference to imagery throughout the policy) - A judgement of whether something is 'decent' is both a value judgement and dependent on context so we do not use it. - The term 'sexual' is clearer than 'indecent', although the DSL will nevertheless always need to use professional judgement when determining whether a photo is 'sexual'.